Trust Your Pipeline: Automatically Testing an End-to-End Java Application

 by Alan Richardson

-In my opinion, you must have previous knowledge in test REST APIs (even the author explains it).
+In my opinion, you must have previous knowledge of test REST APIs (even the author explains it).

-I’ve learned new interesting things, like hack the HTTP request to create data (Fuzzer).
+I’ve learned new interesting things like hacking the HTTP request to create data (Fuzzer).
 All API examples are using the XML approach.
 I missed examples with JSON but it’s positive: we have a lot of examples using JSON on the internet.

 I also liked the chapter about API abstractions.
 It’s a really good thing to think that your tool can be replaced with another, so the abstraction makes this transition easier and your tests readable.